Vandesm14/stack/docs/src/introduction/scopes.md

 #### Implementation

-Closures are implemented by a scanning system.
+Closures are enabled by an internal scanning system.
 The scanner is triggered whenever a function is pushed to the stack and recursively scans all symbols that the function contains.
 However, the scanner is dumb and doesn't know how a function will use its symbols.
 Because of this, the scanner makes decisions based on whether a symbol in the function exists in the parent scope.

 - If the parent scope has the symbol, the symbol's value is referenced in the function's scope.
 - If the parent scope does not have the symbol, the symbol is reserved in the function's scope (defined with no value, erroring if called before defining).

-When a function is called, the scope of the function is set to the current scope.
+When a function is called, the scope of the function is set as the current scope.
 The function can shadow values in its scope, which will propagate to any child functions.

 **Closures with State:**